Neil Seeley, MD

 Practicing Since: 1994

-In 1991, Dr. Seeley started his residency training in anesthesia at the University of California San Francisco, graduating in 1994 as top resident.
-Dr. Seeley returned to the military after his training and was an anesthesiologist at two naval hospitals in California until 2001.
-During this time, he taught anesthesiology at the University of California San Diego.
-He also led the operative and invasive procedure committee and the anesthesia department at a naval hospital.
+In 1991, Dr. Seeley started his residency training in anesthesia at the University of California San Francisco, where he received the Stuart C. Cullen Award for Excellence in Clinical Anesthesia.
+Dr. Seeley returned to the military after his training and served as an anesthesiologist at two naval hospitals in California until 2001.
+During this time, he was also Clinical Instructor in Anesthesiology at UCSD, San Diego, CA. His additional duties included leading the operative and invasive procedure committee and the anesthesia department at Camp Pendleton Naval Hospital in San Diego.

 After leaving the Navy, Dr Seeley worked as an anesthesiologist in Durango, California, before moving to Georgia.
 Dr. Seeley is certified by the American Board of Anesthesiology.